tbrycekelly/ShipLogger/readme.md

 ## Supported by
 This project was supported by the National Science Foundation (Awards 1736906 and 2205954) and by the University of Alaska Fairbanks.
 ShipLogger has been used on several oceanographic voyages and remains under active development.

-We make no guarentees and promises about the function of this software.
+We make no guarantees and promises about the function of this software.
 All liability for the use and misuse of this product remains with the end user.